andresrobam/brew/README.md

 PID logic copied from [hirschmann/pid-autotune](https://github.com/hirschmann/pid-autotune).

+## Issues

+Fan tachometer signal reading does not work as intended and is hidden in the UI.
+Will be fixed in a future revision. \
+Transistor footprints on the PCB have their pads very close together which makes soldering difficult.
+Will be changed for wider footprint in a future revision.

 ## GPIO pins

-- GPIO04 - Data channel of a DS18B20 temperature sensor
+- GPIO04 (board 7) - Data channel of a DS18B20 temperature sensor (input)
-- GPIO12 - Fan PWM signal
+- GPIO12 (board 32) - Fan PWM (output)
-- GPIO13 - PWM signal to drive the heater through a solid state relay
+- GPIO13 (board 33) - PWM signal to drive the heater through a solid state relay (output)
-- GPIO24 - Positive voltage for a buzzer
+- GPIO24 (board 18) - Buzzer (output)
-- GPIO26 - Fan tachometer input
+- GPIO26 (board 37) - Fan tachometer signal (input)
-- GPIO27 - Pump relay signal
+- GPIO27 (board 13) - Pump relay control (output)

 More details about the connections (necessary components and wiring) can be found in the `electronics` sub-directory (open with KiCad).